 1. Pay-In Worksheet

-The Pay-In worksheet lists out the total, countable, adjustable and available income for the client.
-It will also list out the total cost of the home and community based care and the monthly pay-in amount for the client.
+The Pay-In Worksheet lists out the total cost of the home and community based care services for the consumer.

-This worksheet pulls information from within the Oregon ACCESS case, and is only available within Oregon ACCESS.
+This worksheet pulls information from the OA case, and is only available within OA.

 2. SDS 450 Liability Worksheet

 This form is NOT required unless specifically requested by the consumer when they don't understand the liability amount on the notice sent from ONE.
 It must be filled out manually and is used for Nursing Facility (NF) and Community Based Care (CBC) settings.
 The information needed to populate the fields on the 450 should match the information found in ONE.
 The form can be found on the forms server.

 Consumers receiving home and community based care or SP program services with countable income above the SSI standard are required to pay a pay-in.
 Payments are based on prospective budgeting, and are due at the beginning of the month.
 Payments must be made in the month that they are due.

 Consumers will receive a computer generated billing notice at the beginning of the month telling them the date the payment is due, and the amount due.

 If the consumer does not pay the total pay-in by the end of the month, the consumer is not eligible for the services that were received in that month (461-160-0610).

 The auto generated Services Termination Notice serves as a timely continuing benefit notice.
 The CM must send a services closure notice (SDS 540) informing the consumer of any service and other Medicaid benefits the consumer may be eligible for per rule 461-175-0230.
 The case will close automatically in ONE.
 The CM must close the Benefit and Service plan in CA/PS after or on the first of the next month.
 The CM must also send HCWs an SDS 4105 notice.